Stackclash/5e-vault/5. Mechanics/Bestiary/Aberration/Elder Brain (MPMM).md

     \ and the elder brain can terminate the link at any time (no action required).\
     \ The target can use an action on its turn to attempt to break the link, doing\
     \ so with a successful DC 18 Charisma saving throw.
 On a successful save, the\
-    \ target takes 10 (dice: 3d6|avg (3d6)) psychic damage.
-The link also ends\
+    \ target takes dice: 3d6|avg (3d6) psychic damage.
+The link also ends if the\
-    \ if the target and the elder brain are more than 5 miles apart.
-The elder brain\
+    \ target and the elder brain are more than 5 miles apart.
+The elder brain can\
-    \ can form psychic links with up to ten creatures at a time."
+    \ form psychic links with up to ten creatures at a time."
   "name": "Psychic Link"
 - "desc": "The elder brain targets a creature with which it has a psychic link.
 The\
     \ elder brain gains insight into the target's emotional state and foremost thoughts\